iton0/hkup-cli/README.md

 curl -sSL https://raw.githubusercontent.com/iton0/hkup-cli/main/scripts/install | sh
 ```
 > [!Tip]
 > To update HkUp, simply rerun the script above.
-It will automatically replace your current version with the latest release.
+It will automatically replace your current version with the latest stable release.

 ### Uninstalling HkUp